davaya/jadn2/docs/im-summary.md

 > Included are equality and (for some datatypes) order relations on the **value space**,
 > and a **lexical mapping**, which is a mapping from the **lexical space** into the **value space**.

-To illustrate the relationship between objects, values and literals, consider the information involved in this simplest of examples - a geographic coordinate:
+To illustrate the relationship between objects, values and literals, consider a simple example
+- the information carried in a geographic coordinate:

-> Coordinate: A set of two numbers - a latitude with a value between -90.0 and 90.0 degrees and
+> Geographic Coordinate: A set of two angular measurements - a latitude with a value between
-> a longitude with a value between -180.0 and 180.0 degrees.
+> -90.0 and 90.0 degrees and a longitude with a value between -180.0 and 180.0 degrees.

-The semantics of coordinate is the same across all processing environments with no dependence on programming language or coding techniques.
-A designer uses an information modeling language to express coordinate semantics by defining a type, for example:
+The meaning of Coordinate is the same across all processing environments with no dependence on programming language or coding techniques.
+A designer uses an information modeling language to express coordinate semantics by defining a type:
 ```
 Coordinate = Record
     1 latitude     Number [-90.0, 90.0]
     2 longitude    Number (-180.0, 180.0]
 ```
 where **Record** and **Number** are datatypes built into an IM language.
-Record is a collection of values and Number is an atomic value, each with semantics defined by the IM language and the designer's model.
+Record is a collection of values and Number is an atomic value, each with semantics defined by the modeling language and the designer's model.
-The Coordinate type specifies what values a variable of type Coordinate may have (its value space), but not the operations, such as computing the distance between two points, a Coordinate object supports.
+The Coordinate type specifies what values a variable of type Coordinate may have (its value space), but not its operations, such as computing the distance between two points.

-A single **value** of type Coordinate (for example 38.8895, -77.0352) is processed using an **object** containing two floating point variables somewhere, but details of the object aside from its value and equality with other object values is immaterial.
+A single **value** of type Coordinate (for example 38.8895, -77.0352) is processed using an **object** containing two floating point variables, but details of the object aside from its value and equality with other values of the same type is immaterial.
-The **lexical mapping** used for message I/O is the key to interoperability.
+The **lexical-to-value mapping** used for message I/O is the key to interoperability.
-A single Coordinate value can be serialized, for example, using at least three different dialects of XML, four dialects of JSON / YAML, raw binary, CBOR, and other data formats, as well as with literals using degrees-minutes-seconds format instead of decimal degrees in all formats.
+A single Coordinate value can be serialized using at least three different dialects of XML, four dialects of JSON / YAML, raw binary, CBOR, and other data formats, as well as with literals using degrees-minutes-seconds format instead of decimal degrees in all formats.
-All of these messages carry the identical value and are equivalent.
+All of these messages carry the identical value and are equivalent, but information modeling is useful for its simple format-agnostic definitions even if only a single data format is used.
-Information modeling is used not for the number of message formats it enables, but for its ability to define easily understood format-agnostic specifications.

 ```
 XML: